Implementation of Reservoir Computing Using Coupled Microelectromechanical Drum Resonators via Sideband-Pumped Phonon-Cavity Dynamics: Discussion

 In summary, this work presents a novel reservoir computing scheme based on a double-drum resonator system that leverages concepts from phonon-cavity electromechanics.
 In the two-tone scheme, controllable nonlinear phonon transfer dynamics between two coupled resonators are induced by applying a pump tone at the blue sideband of the phonon-cavity while probing one of the coupled resonators.
 The pump tone acts as a coherent data bus, enabling the masked input data to be mapped onto both coupled drums for reservoir computing.
 Although further efforts are still required to improve reservoir computing performance, this sideband pumping approach provides a way for extending a single MEMS based reservoir computing to multimode systems.
 In this double-drum design, one of the coupled modes to function as a dedicated sensor, while the detected signals are transduced into mechanical properties, for instance the variations of phonon numbers or resonance frequency, and are coherently transferred to the second resonator for reservoir computing.
 This separation of sensing and processing within a single electromechanical platform advances the development of compact MEMS systems that integrate sensing and computing functionalities.
 Finally, we would like to emphasize that the proposed reservoir computing scheme based on the sideband pumping technique is not limited to our double-drum resonator architecture and does not require the resonance frequencies of the two coupled resonators to be closely matched.
-It can be straightforwardly extended to other multimode coupling platforms, including mechanically coupled resonator arrays and optomechanical systems.
+Compared with conventional mechanical coupling schemes, this method enables coupling between two spatially separated resonators with distinct resonance frequencies, without requiring high nanofabrication precision to ensure closely matched resonances.
+It can be straightforwardly extended to other multimode coupling platforms, including mechanically coupled resonator arrays and optomechanical systems, providing additional flexibility for device design and system integration.